andrewtavis/causeinfer/README.md

 #### 2. Interaction Term Approach - Lo 2002
 An interaction term between treatment and covariates is added to the data to allow for a basic single model application.

-#### 3. Response Transformation Approach - Lai 2006; Kane, Lo and Zheng 2014
+#### 3. Class Transformation Approaches - Lai 2006; Kane, Lo and Zheng 2014
-Units are categorized into four classes to derive the treatment effected from positive class attributes.
+Units are categorized into two or four classes to derive treatment effects from positive class attributes.

 #### 4. Generalized Random Forest - Athey, Tibshirani, and Wager 2019 (in progress)
 A wrapper application of honest causalaity based splitting random forests - via the R/C++ [grf](https://github.com/grf-labs/grf).